Looking for a pediatrician? Follow these steps to find the right provider for you and yours.

 3. Read physician profiles, online rankings and reviews.

 Head to clinic websites and trusted review sites to learn more about the pediatricians in your area.
 Use this opportunity to learn more about the doctors on your shortlist of recommendations and add to it.
 Look at each doctor’s credentials, board certifications, clinical interests, admitting hospitals and bios.
 Gain more insight by reading other people’s experiences with each provider.

 4. Locate your nearest hospitals and clinics.

 Location is a factor, but it shouldn’t be the most important one.
 Babies see their pediatrician a number of times during the first year of life, so you’ll want to make sure the office is conveniently located to fit your family's needs and schedule.

 5. Check your insurance network.

-Contact your insurance company for a complete list of providers in and out of your network to make sure your top choices are covered.
-You may find yourself at the clinic for other health issues, and the cost of your care may vary depending on if a provider is considered in-network or out-of-network.
+Contact your insurance company for a complete list of providers in and out of your network to ensure your top choices make the cut.
+You may find yourself at the clinic for other health issues, and the cost of your care may vary depending on if your insurance company considers a provider as in-network or out-of-network.

 Meet Our Pediatricians

 Expert, kid-friendly care across the Des Moines metro area.